Who we are

 Since 2009, NCI has convened events attended by over 1,000 professionals to address issues such as environmental monitoring, flood risk management, linking natural environment and human health, biodiversity offsetting, and engaging citizens in decision-making.

-NCI has held two major ‘Valuing our Life Support Systems’ summits in 2009 and 2014, providing an opportunity to take stock of the evidence base regarding the natural capital approach.
+NCI has held three major Valuing our Life Support Systems summits in 2009, 2014 and 2019, providing an opportunity to take stock of the evidence base regarding the natural capital approach.

 We hold regular Dialogue Sessions; small, topic-focused workshops or breakfast briefings that are often held in partnership with other initiatives and organisations.
 Dialogue Sessions bring together experts from academia, policy and business, to identify shared solutions and promote interdisciplinary approaches, and feed in to the Valuing our Life Support System summits.

 NCI has seen tremendous growth in activity surrounding the natural capital concept since our inaugural summit in 2009.
 Increasingly, people have come together to research valuation and monitoring techniques, and explore policy and business developments.
 NCI acts as a forum for these sometimes disparate groups, ensuring a frank and open space to discuss the opportunities, challenges and ethical considerations of the natural capital approach.
 NCI’s basis in sound science has a vital role to play – robust ecological and biological evidence relating our natural capital is key to ensuring that our natural environment is valued appropriately and managed sustainably.

 NCI reports have been quoted in parliamentary debates, and at Policy Exchange events.
 We have been invited to speak at Cabinet Office meetings, and have collaborated on the launch of POSTnotes within Westminster.
-NCI partners contribute their expertise to the ISO committee on the monitory valuation of environmental impacts from emissions and use of natural resources, and have engaged with the Natural Capital Committee work on monitoring.
+NCI partners have contributed their expertise to the ISO committee on the monitory valuation of environmental impacts from emissions and use of natural resources, and have engaged with the Natural Capital Committee work on monitoring.

 We regularly collaborate with other initiatives, institutions and individuals in the natural capital sector, including the Ecosystems Knowledge Network and the European Centre for Environment & Human Health.